 Follow these tips from Cara Demme-Pratt, RD, Registered Dietitian at Children’s Hospital Colorado, to help your kids stay hydrated and energized.

 - Use frozen fruit in place of ice cubes or consider buying mustache straws.

 - Infuse your water with flavor by adding fruits like berries, cucumbers, lemons and limes.

 - Freeze ice cube trays with berries and add this to your water to keep it extra cold.

-- Provide your child with his or her own special drinking cup.
+- Provide your child with their own special drinking cup.

 - Buy tiny water bottles (4 or 8 ounces) that are easy for kids to hold and drink.
 Teach and encourage them to use the faucet to fill their cup or how to use the water dispenser on the fridge.

 - Set up a reward system when your child drinks more water.
-Give your child a reward sticker for drinking his or her water or do a special dance when they give you an empty bottle.
+Give your child a reward sticker for drinking their water or do a special dance when they give you an empty bottle.

 - Be a role model.
 The more your children see you carrying out healthy habits, the more likely they are to do the same.

 - Carry a water bottle.
-Keep one for your child in your car, put one in his or her backpack, take it on trips, and keep in your refrigerator at home.
+Keep one for your child in your car, put one in their backpack, take it on trips, and keep in your refrigerator at home.